 Extensis offers options for individuals, small teams, and enterprises.
 Pricing for Portfolio (on-premises or self-hosted) is via custom quote.

-Prefer the cloud?
-Extensis Connect provides creative asset management with font tools, starting around $200 per user per year (billed annually).
+Updated cloud option: Extensis Connect + Insight (the cloud product) typically runs around $200 per user per year billed annually and includes creative asset management alongside font tools.
 Sign up for a 15-day free trial—no credit card required.

 Widen — Best DAM Software For Midsize Organizations